Sparronator9999/YAMDCC/Docs/MSI EC Research.md

 - `0xC4`: Turbo.
 The `MSI GF63 Thin 11SC.xml` config sets this value when loaded.
 - `0xC0`: High
-- `0xC1`: Medium (default).
-Causes maximum fan speeds to be capped at 60%.
+- `0xC1`: Medium (default on my machine).
+Causes maximum fan speeds to be capped at 60% (~3500 RPM).
-- `0xC2`: Low.
-Causes fan settings set by MSI Fan Control to be ignored,' and a different default fan curve to be set (not in EC, as far as I know).
+- `0xC2`: Low:
+  - Limits CPU power draw to 10W while active (but not the dGPU power draw, funnily enough).
+  - Modifys some fan settings.
+This is still being studied, but appears to completely mess up custom fan curves.

 ## `0xD3`
 Controls the keyboard backlight.
 The brightness level can be set using